-Included in the no-action Alternative 1 (No Action) would be the measures proposed in Amendment 15B, which is under Secretarial review.
+Included in the no-action Alternative 1 (No Action) would be the measures proposed in Amendment 15B, which has been approved and implemented by the Secretary.
 The Council's preferred alternative would allow for the implementation of interim programs to monitor and assess bycatch in the South Atlantic snapper-grouper fishery until the ACCSP Release, Discard and Protected Species (Bycatch) Module can be fully funded.
 The interim programs or first phase of the alternative would allow for the collection of bycatch information utilizing a variety of methods and sources when this amendment is implemented as follows:

-- 1. Require that selected vessels carry observers (It is the Council's intent that NOAA Fisheries Service and grant-funded programs would cover the cost of observers on snapper-grouper vessels.) - 2.
-Require selected vessels employ electronic logbooks or video monitoring (It is the Council's intent that NOAA Fisheries Service and grant-funded programs cover the cost of purchase and installation of these units.) - 3.
+- 1. Require that selected vessels carry observers funded by the agency. - 2.
+Require selected vessels employ electronic logbooks or video monitoring funded by the agency. - 3.
 Utilize bycatch information collected in conjunction with grant-funded programs such as MARFIN and Cooperative Research Program (CRP).
 Require that raw data are provided to NOAA Fisheries Service and the Council. - 4.
 Request that bycatch data collected by states are provided to NOAA Fisheries Service and the Council.
-Many states may have collected data on snappergrouper bycatch in the past.
+Many states may have collected data on snapper-grouper bycatch in the past.
 Furthermore, some states may be currently collecting bycatch data through studies that are conducted in state waters. - 5.
 Develop outreach and training programs to improve reporting accuracy by fishermen.